ChristianKuehnel/llvm-iwg/Discourse_research.md

 A while ago there was an [announcement](https://lists.llvm.org/pipermail/llvm-dev/2019-November/136880.html) of an [LLVM Discord server](https://llvm.discourse.group/).
 So goal of this document is to figure out if/how we could migrate from mailman to Discourse.
+While there are other alternatives, they are not considered in THIS document.

 ## Discord terms